discord/embedded-app-sdk/docs/local-sdk-development.md

 1. From terminal, navigate to the root of either project's directory, (i.e. examples/discord-application-start or examples/sdk-playground)
 2. Start up the example's web server with `pnpm dev`.
-3. Start up the SDK's development pipeline with `pnpm dev`.
+3. In another terminal, start up the SDK's development pipeline with `pnpm dev` from the root of the repository.